Frequently asked questions

 WHAT IS ENDOVENOUS THERMAL ABLATION (ETA)?

-A number of studies confirm that patients experience less bruising and pain, and fewer complications with ETA than with a conventional stripping operation.
+Several studies confirm that patients experience less bruising and pain, and fewer complications with ETA than with a conventional stripping operation.

 ETA also results in little to no scarring and is invariably performed using local anesthesia in our outpatient surgical facility.